robx/pzprjs/docs/PublicAPI.md

     * Callback: `function(puzzle)`
 * `'fail-open'` Emitted if `puzzle.open` failed.
     * Callback: `function(puzzle)`
-* `'canvasReady'` Emitted after `puzzle.setCanvas()` or `new pzpr.Puzzle(canvas)` finished.
+* `'canvasReady'` Emitted after both canvas is initialized and puzzle become ready.
+It is fired after `'ready'` and `'resize'` events finished.
     * Callback: `function(puzzle)`
 * `'resize'` Emitted if the size of the canvas is changed.
     * Callback: `function(puzzle)`
-* `'adjust'` Emitted after the size of the board is expanded, reduced or the board is flipped or turned.
+* `'adjust'` Emitted after rows and cols on the board is expanded, reduced or the board is flipped or turned.
     * Callback: `function(puzzle)`
 * `'config'` Emitted after a config has changed.
     * Callback: `function(puzzle, configname, value)`
-* `'key'` Emitted if keyboard event routine of the puzzle is called, before common routine is called.
+* `'key'` Emitted when keyboard event is called, before common routine is called.
     * Callback: `function(puzzle, keycode)`
-* `'mouse'` Emitted if mouse/touch event routine of the puzzle is called, before common routine is called.
+* `'mouse'` Emitted when mouse/touch event is called, before common routine is called.
     * Callback: `function(puzzle)`
-* `'history'` Emitted after operation history is added or execute undo/redo.
+* `'history'` Emitted after operation history is added or undo/redo is executed.
     * Callback: `function(puzzle)`

 #### Properties

+* `puzzle.pzpr` Reference to pzpr object.
 * `puzzle.ready:boolean` `true` after the URL/FileData is opened and board, painter and other related objects are set.
 * `puzzle.pid:string` specifies the variety/genre of the current puzzle.
 * `puzzle.canvas:Node` The node currently the puzzle has been using.